-There are just 31 days remaining until the kickoff of the 2020 high school football season.
-But make no mistake, despite the COVID-19 outbreak, swirling uncertainty since April, and the cancelation of spring practice, preparations for the upcoming campaign have been underway throughout the state since early June.
-And teams throughout northeast Georgia are in full countdown mode.
+There are just 31 days remaining until the kickoff of the 2022 high school football season.
+But make no mistake, preparations for the upcoming campaign got underway months ago.
+And teams throughout northeast Georgia already are in full countdown mode.

 Over the next two weeks, AccessWDUN's Friday Game Night will get you prepped for the start of gridiron action with responses from coaches throughout northeast Georgia.
 (Teams run in alphabetical order)...

 The War Eagles' season was much better than their 3-7 record in 2021.
 They were just three plays from a winning season and a trip to the Class 4A playoffs.
 And as they prepare for the 2022 campaign, they will be in rebuild mode after graduating most of the defense, their quarterback, and several key skilled players on offense.

 However, longtime coach Shaun Conley said there is still talent off Sardis Road, including sophomore Josh Kermode, who may be the next War Eagles star under center.
 We caught up with Conley to ask how the progress is coming along during the summer.

 QUESTION: Coach, y'all will be having to replace the bulk of the defense this season.
 How has that transformation been coming along this summer?